Your Home And Carbon Monoxide

 Getting An Alarm

-For added protection install one or more CO alarms, but remember that these are no substitute for proper installation, regular maintenance and safe use of appliances.
-We recommend installing an alarm in every room containing a fuel burning appliance.
+For added protection install one or more CO alarms, but remember that these are no substitute for the proper installation, regular maintenance and safe use of appliances.
+We recommend installing an alarm in every room that contains a fuel burning appliance.
 An alarm should also be installed withing 5 metres of every bedroom.

 For more information on where to install your carbon monoxide alarm, take a look at the video below.

 We hope these tips prove useful and any household appliances that produce carbon monoxide are monitored.
 Our final tip is to protect the roof over your family’s head too.
 We offer a number of home insurance quotes from our panel of insurers.
 From buildings insurance to contents insurance, we are sure to find a policy that suits your needs.
-Give our team a call today on 01 400 3400 or get a quick quote above and let us find the right policy for you.
+Give our team a call today on 01 400 3400 or get a Quick Quote above.